-Look for machines (like this) that offer 1,000 credits for the four Deuces, which will push up the payoff to approximately 97 percent.
+This machine offers 1,000 credits for the four deuces, which will push up the payoff to approximately 97 percent.

 4. Wild Party.
 Payoff: 99 percent.
-In addition to the four Deuces, a wild Joker is also included with this game.
+In addition to the four deuces, a wild joker is also included with this game.
 Fig. 7 shows this machine's payoff scale.

-At a 99 percent return rate, you can expect to do well at Wild Party.
-Just make sure you're getting the payoffs shown below.
+At a 99 percent return rate, you can expect to do fairly well at Wild Party.
+Not many other games offer better odds.